-You’ve probably heard it a million times before: marketers need to be data-driven.
+You’ve probably heard it a million times before: you need to be a data-driven marketer.
 Most organizations understand that, without data, bias and assumptions can lead to poor decision making.
 And yet, according to Invesp, 87% of marketers say data is their company’s most under-utilized asset.
 What’s more, another survey shows that 58% of companies base at least half of their regular business decisions on gut feel or intuition instead of data.
 Collectively, marketers talk a good game about the importance of making decisions based on data – but actually being data-driven is a very different thing.

 Being data-driven isn’t just a buzzword to be dropped into meetings (and blog posts).
 Using your data to understand and communicate with your customers is the key to customer-centricity – which is what marketing is all about these days.
 So how do you know if you and your marketing team are really data-driven?
 Find out below.